How much should I weigh for my height and age?

 However, it should not be the only measure for an individual to assess whether their weight is ideal or not.

-A person's waist-hip ratio (WHR) can give an idea about whether they have more abdominal fat than is healthy.
+A person's waist-to-hip ratio (WHR) can give an idea about whether they have more abdominal fat than is healthy.

-A person's waist-hip measurement compares their waist size with that of their hips.
+A person's waist-to-hip measurement compares their waist size with that of their hips.

 Research has shown that people who have more body fat around their middle are more likely to develop cardiovascular disease (CVD) and diabetes.

 The higher the waist measurement in proportion to the hips, the greater the risk.

 For this reason, the waist-to-hip ratio (WHR) is a useful tool for calculating whether a person has a healthy weight and size.

 1. Measure around the waist in the narrowest part, usually just above the belly button.